Why Can't I Sleep? Six Common Reasons You Can Fix

 What to Do?

-Simple - use your body the way it's built.
-Hide clocks behind a book; keep caffeine use to early to mid morning; rest before sleep, and avoid late night alcohol.
+Simple: Use your body the way it's built.
+Hide clocks behind a book; limit caffeine use to early-to-mid morning; rest before sleep, and avoid late-night alcohol.
 Quitting smoking is much tougher, but sometimes knowing what tobacco does to sleep gives that last necessary incentive to stop the expensive weed.

 Fortunately sleep is a part of rest that's all about conditioning - the little behaviors that make falling asleep restful and fun, as sleep reworks and rewires your brain.
 Even 20-30 minutes of walking leads to new brain cell growth at night.

 Remember that acorn on the forest floor?
 That acorn can generate a grand oak tree.
 That power of regeneration is what rest does for your body.
 Much of the insides of your cells are replaced in hours to days.
-The proteins pumping your heart that lets you read this sentence - gone in sixty, ninety minutes.
-Not as fast as Nick Cage stealing a Ferrari, but really fast.
+The proteins pumping your heart that lets you read this sentence are gone in 60-to-90 minutes.
+That's pretty fast.

 It's time to give rest a chance.